-The psychiatrist, Dr. Taylor, who appears to be the same waitress serving at the Duke of York pub, draws our attention again to Alex's cycling of experience, only here it involves not meeting the same person, being in the same place, but a doubled woman with whom Alex didn't appear to have any interaction the first time around, and appears here in an entirely different capacity as a different person.
+The psychiatrist, Dr. Taylor, who appears to be the same waitress serving at the Duke of York pub, draws our attention again to Alex's cycling of experience, only here it involves a doubled woman with whom Alex didn't appear to have any interaction the first time around--if she is indeed the actress who plays the doctor also played the waitress--and appears here in an entirely different capacity as a different person.
 Our only information on her concerning the Duke of York pub was that she was wearing a red jumper, white shirt, and a style of wig that is recalled in the attire of Alex's mother when he returns home after his imprisonment, a style anticipated (though different) when his mother awakens him earlier in the film.

 Memory and forgetfulness play a large part in the movie.
-When Alex meets again the Irish bum and then the writer, both times there is the initial time of non-recognition, then the awakening of one then the other.
+When Alex meets again the Irish bum and then the writer, both times there is the initial time of non-recognition, then the realization he has met a person before or been in a certain place before.
 When Alex protests to his droogs, calling them to remember the old days, Dim says he doesn't recollect them though Georgie Boy says "enough" is remembered.
-Leviathan has been described as the "accuser", and this in an essential way as something required, showing that balance has been destroyed.
-Accusation requires memory.
+Leviathan has been described as the "accuser", and, very simply, accusation requires memory.
 If there is no memory, accusation can't be made.